sruthi2498/theme_extraction/README.md

 # theme_extraction
-# Extracting the outling theme from restuarant reviews using scikit.
+# Extracting the outlining theme from restaurant reviews using scikit.

 To run the python file :